ARV Super2: Design and development

 The Super2 gained airworthiness certification in July 1986, and soon after entered production.
 In November 1985, Noble had reached an agreement to supply ARV parts to Canada's Instar Aviation, where the aircraft was intended to be assembled for the North American market.
 Transport Canada had agreed to certify the aircraft based on it "meeting UK criteria", but in the end these Canadian production plans came to nothing.

 Originally, ARVs were available either as kit-built aircraft (subject to PFA Permit), or factory built (and subject to the CAA Certificate of Airworthiness).
 In the spring of 1990 Aviation Scotland Limited was to restart production and in 1993 that company intended to set up another facility in Sweden to build ARVs.
 In the late 1990s the aircraft was sold in kit form in the US as the Highlander by Highlander Aircraft Corporation of Golden Valley, Minnesota.

 In 2004, the CAA reclassified all ARVs as PFA (now LAA) Permit aircraft.
 The ARV Super2 was originally intended to be aerobatic, but the Isle of Wight factory closed before CAA clearance was obtained, so aerobatics remain prohibited.
-Also, the factory had planned to develop a four-seater version, wing-tip tanks and floats.
+The factory had also planned to develop a four-seater version, wing-tip tanks and floats.

 Opus Aircraft upgraded some specifications for the aircraft, increasing the Vne to 134 kn and increasing the gross weight to 1168 lb.
 The company intended to equip the aircraft with the Rotax 912UL or 912A of 80 hp.